WileyECoyote/geda-gaf/gnetlist/tests/scripts/README.txt

 Seems to me, tests in the gEDA-gaf suite are way too complex.
 At least for me, Wiley.
-Some don't have the necessary schematics, and even ones that do don't work.
+Some don't have the necessary schematics, and even ones that do, don't work.
 Who knows how to fix?
 Where is the documentation?
 Since I don't know how to create such complex schemes, and I'm not sure that I even want to, I just created a simple scheme to run some tests for scripts that I modified in this suite.
 It's very simple.
 Even the